pypi/warehouse/docs/user/project_metadata.md

 !!! warning

-    An URL being verified only attests that the URL is under control of the PyPI package owner, and does not imply any additional safety about that URL or any other relationship to the project in question.
+    An URL being verified only attests that the URL is under control of the PyPI package owner at the time of verification, and does not imply any additional safety about that URL or any other relationship to the project in question.

+    URL verification occurs when release files are uploaded and is not repeated afterwards.
+This means the websites that verified URLs point to can change, and the URL will still show up as verified.
+The verified status only reflects control of the URL **at the time of file upload**, not at any later point.

 The following subsections specify the different types of URLs that can be verified.